flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 ### Max Failures and Number of Failures

-Each generator defines a specific number of failures to be trigger at the same time and a maximum number of failures.
+Each generator defines a specific number of failures to be triggered at the same time, and a maximum number of failures.

-The number of failures will activate up to the total number of failures configured for the flight.
+Failures will activate up to the total number of failures configured for the flight.

 ### Failure Pool Selection